mavryk-network/mavryk-taquito/website/versioned_docs/version-20.0.0/staking.md

 Users can control their staked funds using the `stake`, `unstake`, and `finalize_unstake` operations.
 These are implemented as pseudo-entrypoints, and the parameters are passed to a transfer operation with the same destination as the sender.

 To accept staked funds, a delegate needs to have opted in to staking.
 This is done by `set_delegate_parameters`.
-This part is not supported by Taquito, as it is not a dApp operation.
+This part is not supported by Webmavryk, as it is not a dApp operation.
 More information [here](https://protocol.mavryk.org/boreas/adaptive_issuance.html#staking-policy-configuration).

 :::info
 After protocol Boreas is activated, the adaptive issuance will still be disabled for about two weeks.
 During this period, staking operations will result in this error: `proto.002-PtBoreas.operation.manual_staking_forbidden`.